sgmurphy/wordpress-plugins/instagram-feed/README.txt

 Visit [WPBeginner](https://wpbeginner.com/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links) to learn from our [WordPress Tutorials](https://www.wpbeginner.com/category/wp-tutorials/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links) and about the [best WordPress plugins](https://www.wpbeginner.com/category/plugins/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links).

 == Changelog ==
+= 6.4.1 =
+* Fix: PHP fatal error that could occur in some circumstances when using the plugin.
+* Fix: JS error that occurred on the frontend.

 = 6.4 =
 * New: Added a checklist and callout feature to help users get started with all Smash Balloon products installed
 * Tweak: Added some improvements to our onboarding wizard to make it clear what certain steps do.